Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: INTRODUCTION

-The fundamental principle behind physical-layer security is to limit the amount of information that can be extracted at the `bit' level by an unauthorized receiver.
-With appropriately designed coding and transmit precoding schemes in addition to the exploitation of any available channel state information, physical-layer security schemes enable secret communication over a wireless medium without the aid of an encryption key.
+After some initial theoretical studies by Wyner and Maurer, aspects of secrecy at the \emph{physical layer} have experienced a resurgence of interest only in the past decade or so.
+Therefore, the remainder of this paper is devoted to surveying and reviewing the various aspects of physical layer security in modern wireless networks.
+The fundamental principle behind physical layer security is to exploit the inherent randomness of noise and communication channels to limit the amount of information that can be extracted at the `bit' level by an unauthorized receiver.
+More importantly, no limitations are assumed for the eavesdropper in terms of computational resources or network parameter knowledge, and the achieved security can be quantified precisely.
+With appropriately designed coding and transmit precoding schemes in addition to the exploitation of any available channel state information, physical layer security schemes enable secret communication over a wireless medium without the aid of an encryption key.
 However, if it is desirable to use a secret key for encryption, then information-theoretic security also describes techniques that allow for the evolution of such a key over wireless channels that are observable by the adversary.
-Alternatively, since they can operate essentially independently of the higher layers, physical layer techniques can be used to augment already existing security measures.
-The vast majority of information-theoretic security research reviewed in this survey contains the premise that the eavesdropper is passive, i.e., does not transmit in order to conceal its presence.
+Thus, information-theoretic security is now commonly accepted as the strictest form of security.
+Additionally, since they can operate essentially independently of the higher layers, physical layer techniques can be used to augment already existing security measures.
+Such a multilayered approach is expected to significantly enhance the security of modern data networks, whether wired or wireless.

-The survey does not proceed in a strictly chronological order, nor is the list of references intended to be exhaustive.
-Furthermore, due to inaccessibility we are forced to omit contributions to the field published within the former Soviet Union \cite{Yakovlev81} and other international forums.
-Instead, we aim to provide a high-level overview of the historical development of the field with references that are easily accessible, juxtaposed with recent and ongoing research efforts.
+Instead of proceeding in a strictly chronological order, we aim to provide a high-level overview of the historical development of the field along with the most pertinent references, juxtaposed with recent and ongoing research efforts.
+The foundations of single and multi-antenna wiretap channels are treated with some emphasis on the mathematical aspects, in order to facilitate the understanding of advanced multi-user networks.
+The term physical layer security will be used to encompass both signal processing and information-theoretic treatments of the topic.